 Remote Management (xm_admin)

 This module provides secure remote administration capabilities for NXLog Agent installations using either JSON or SOAP over HTTP(S), also known as a web service.
-Both SOAP and JSON are widely supported in many different programming languages.
 This makes it easy to implement administration scripts or create plugins for system monitoring tools such as Nagios, Munin, or Cacti.
-Using the xm_admin module, NXLog Agent can accept and initiate connections over TCP, SSL, and Unix domain sockets depending on its Configuration.
+Using the xm_admin module, NXLog Agent can accept or initiate connections over TCP, SSL, and Unix domain sockets depending on its Configuration.

 Although the module can both initiate and accept connections, the direction of the HTTP(S) requests is always the same, i.e., requests are sent to the module, which returns an HTTP(S) response.